eirikeg1/Study-Notes/Master/Master Topic brainstorming.md

 	* Stadium sounds, commentator
 * Other?

+## Data Preprocessing
+* Extract movement traces?
+* f
+## Multimodal models
+* VideoBERT
+* MERLOT
+* MM-VT
+* OmniVL
+* CLIP
+* UNITER
+* MM-VLN

 # Ideas
 ---
-* Sound
+* Sound and video
+	* Commentator, fed into LLM?
+	* Use background sound of fans to classify how interesting different events are?
+	* Create embedding of both sound and video, concatenate and then classify?
-* Ranking of event videos based on time limit
+* Ranking of classified event videos based on time limit (exactly 2 minutes)
+	* For creating a summary of a designated time/length
+	*
+* Event detection of unofficial events, like tackles and dribles
+	* Detect dribles by unsuccessful tackles and no loss of possession from player?
+* Mitigate problem of event detection false positive duplicates from replays, by analysing absolute player positions?
 # Compute
 ---
 * Simula cluster?